mtarikucar/fi_com/README.md

   - fix the admin panel
   - categories become active
   - fix the sort of posting
-  - create host floor and begin to mobile app with flutter
+  - create host floor and start to mobile app with flutter
   - devops proccessing